pvdabeel/prolog/Documentation/Handbook/15-doc-building.md

 `feedback:discovered_dep(Target, Provider, bdepend, _)` into the
 target's build-dependency model.
-The mechanism also distinguishes an *undeclared* dependency (the upstream-gap case above — mint a discovery) from a *declared-but-unbuilt* one (a genuine resolver/scheduler ordering bug — logged loudly, never papered over).
+The mechanism also distinguishes an *undeclared* dependency (the upstream-gap case above — mint a discovery) from a *declared-but-unbuilt* one (a genuine resolver ordering bug — logged loudly, never papered over).

 The control loop lives in the builder: `builder:build/1` is a bounded replan loop (`builder:build_loop/2`, capped by `config:missing_provider_max_replan/1`).
-When a build pass fails *and* recorded a new discovery, the builder re-enters the pipeline; on the re-proof the provider is part of the closure, so the planner and scheduler order it — and its own transitive dependencies — before the target.
+When a build pass fails *and* recorded a new discovery, the builder re-enters the pipeline; on the re-proof the provider is part of the closure, so the ordering pass orders it — and its own transitive dependencies — before the target.
 Everything already built satisfies from the VDB via the existing reconciliation fast path, so the retry pass only builds the provider and recompiles the target.
 Walkthrough for the selinux case: